Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 13 Juli 2025 11.04.50 UTC
+- WIB: Minggu, 13 Juli 2025 11.46.27 UTC
-- WITA: Minggu, 13 Juli 2025 12.04.50 UTC
+- WITA: Minggu, 13 Juli 2025 12.46.27 UTC
-- WIT: Minggu, 13 Juli 2025 13.04.50 UTC
+- WIT: Minggu, 13 Juli 2025 13.46.27 UTC

 Kutipan Inspiratif:
-"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: friendship
+Kategori: motivational